 While being part of former Yugoslavia did not do much for modern Croatia’s internal connections, a previous existence in the Austro-Hungarian Empire did.
 In addition to the Budapest connection, connections to Munich, Frankfurt, Zurich and Vienna are smooth, and the regular rail link to Belgrade beats sitting on the bus.
 For the latest timetables and prices, visit Bahn.de.

 I fondly remember a train ride from Zagreb to Venice several years ago, but those days are sadly no longer with us.
-It is possible to connect to Italy by train, via Ljubljana, but only with onward bus connections from the Slovenian capital to Trieste.
+It is possible to connect to Italy by train, via Ljubljana, and the connection will take you to Villa Opicina, a suburb of Trieste.
 Looking to get from Italy to Croatia?
-Here is the Total Croatia 2019 guide.
+Here is the Total Croatia 2021 guide.

 Croatia train tickets can be bought online via the official Croatian Railways website, and there is an English page.
 You can proceed to your online purchase here.